Taiwanese & Balinese Scooter Norms

 The Scooter Box #

-A common feature in some junctions, especially juntions of a certain size, is a box painted on the ground ahead of where the cars and large vehicles stop, where all the scooter riders collect.
+A common feature in some junctions, especially junctions of a certain size, is a box painted on the ground ahead of where the cars and large vehicles stop, where all the scooter riders collect.

 Click this link to open a google street view image of a junction in Taipei.
 See the scooters in the painted scooter box?